MikoSCI/Olympics-Data-Scraper/Readme.md

    - Fetch data for each Olympic edition.
    - Process disciplines and results.
    - Save results as Excel files (e.g., `Olympic_Games_2020.xlsx`).
-   - Automatically download each file as it’s created.
+   - Automatically download each file after finishing code processing.

 ## Example Output
 For each Olympic edition, the script generates an Excel file with: